How to Have Sex in an Epidemic: Effects

 However, the authors of How to Have Sex also faced significant barriers in disseminating their message, most of which was due to their message's lack of popularity within the majority of the LGBT community.
 All of their applications for grants were rejected, and attempts to create a broader educational campaign built around the booklet's teachings were blocked by both the New York City government and organizations within the LGBT community.
 The Gay Men's Health Crisis offered to buy all 5,000 pamphlets and promote them, with the condition that any mentions of the multifactorial model be removed from the writing.
 The authors refused.
-Berkowitz recounts in an interview it being "infuriating" that in 1985, the city still hadn't adopted any standard safe sex education.
+Berkowitz said in an interview that it was "infuriating" that in 1985, the city still hadn't adopted any standard safe sex education.

 The advent of safe sex in urban gay male populations came too late for many people: by 1983, more than 1,476 people had died from AIDS and David France estimated that as much as half of all MSM in New York City and San Francisco had been infected.
-Retrospective analysis by the CDC found that there were between 250,000–300,000 people living with HIV in the United States in 1983, and the number of people newly infected between `83-`84 was around 150,000).
+Retrospective analysis by the CDC found that there were between 250,000–300,000 people living with HIV in the United States in 1983, and the number of people newly infected between 1983–1984 was around 150,000).
 However, the model set forth by Callen and Berkowitz at least provided the possibility of a "return to intimacy" for people with AIDS, which, despite being based on a now-defunct notion of how the syndrome arose, was important in combating the social death that many PWA faced after diagnosis.

 How to Have Sex in an Epidemic was also credited with laying a foundation for safe sex education outside of the LGBT community.
 Duke Global Health Institute founder Michael Merson describes lessons from this grassroots movement—e.g. the importance of contraceptives over abstinence—as being key in "a generation of prevention approaches to follow," including PEPFAR (which was criticized for its emphasis on abstinence) and The Global Fund.